Query Log

 # Assign Status and Add Notes

-This feature is designed so you can annotate the query log data and generate new test cases.
+This feature is designed so a user can annotate the query log data and generate new test cases.

 The available types of status are as follow: